LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM: Method

-To compute this, we render the compact 16-dimensional feature map $F_{\text{render}}$ from our 3D Gaussians.
-This map is passed through our lightweight convolutional decoder $D_{\theta}$ to upsample it to the high dimension, such as 512D, of the frozen guidance model's features $F_{gt}$ for L1 comparison.
-This distillation process allows our 3D Gaussians to learn a compact and scene-adaptive language representation while maintaining real-time performance.
+To compute this, we render the feature map $F_{\text{render}}$ from our 3D Gaussians.
+This map is passed through our lightweight convolutional decoder $D_{\theta}$ to upsample it to the high dimension of the frozen extractor's features $F_{\text{gt}}$ for L1 comparison.
+This distillation allows our 3D Gaussians to learn a compact and scene-adaptive language representation while maintaining real-time performance.
+Our framework is agnostic to the vision-language extractor used as the distillation target.